 Video content is where it’s at right now.
-Companies who incorporate a combination of animated and live-action videos have an edge over those who don’t.
+Companies that incorporate a combination of animated and live-action videos have an edge over those who don’t.

 If you’re thinking about hiring professionals to produce a live-action video for you but don’t have much experience in filmmaking and video production, then you might get the wind knocked out of you when you realize how much a live-action video can cost.